capensisma/Herald/README.md

 </template>
 ```

 There can be other types of notifications on the client and you may not want to display them.
-It's best practices to always define the notifications you wish to display as `onsite`.
+It's best practice to always define the notifications you wish to display as `onsite`.
 We can easily get the appropriate notifications with `Herald.getNotification`.
-By default herald only publishes notifications, to the client, that have not been read.
+By default herald only publishes notifications that have not been read.

 ```js
 Template.notifications.notifications = Herald.getNotifications({medium: 'onsite'});